Showing posts with label Global Warming. Show all posts

 Effects of Global Warming: Human Health

 In a warmer world, scientists predict that more people will get sick or die from heat stress, due less to hotter days than to warmer nights (giving the sufferers less relief).
 Diseases now found in the tropics, transmitted by mosquitoes and other animal hosts, will widen their range as these animal hosts move into regions formerly too cold for them.
-Today 45 percent of the world’s people live where they might get bitten by a mosquito carrying the parasite that causes malaria ; that percentage may increase to 60 percent if temperatures rise.
+Today 45 percent of the world’s people live where they might get bitten by a mosquito carrying the parasite that causes malaria; that percentage may increase to 60 percent if temperatures rise.
 Other tropical diseases may spread similarly, including dengue fever, yellow fever, and encephalitis.
 Scientists also predict rising incidence of allergies and respiratory diseases as warmer air grows more charged with pollutants, mold spores, and pollens.

 Efforts To Control Global Warming

-The total consumption of fossil fuels is increasing by about 1 percent per year.
-No steps currently being taken or under serious discussion will likely prevent global warming in the near future.
-The challenge today is managing the probable effects while taking steps to prevent detrimental climate changes in the future.
 Damage can be curbed locally in various ways.
 Coastlines can be armored with dikes and barriers to block encroachments of the sea.
 Alternatively, governments can assist coastal populations in moving to higher ground.
 Some countries, such as the United States, still have the chance to help plant and animal species survive by preserving habitat corridors, strips of relatively undeveloped land running north and south.
 Species can gradually shift their ranges along these corridors, moving toward cooler habitats.
-There are two major approaches to slowing the buildup of greenhouse gases.
-The first is to keep carbon dioxide out of the atmosphere by storing the gas or its c...